AutoCamp

 AutoCamp is a hotel company that allows customers to rent Airstream trailers to glamp near popular recreational areas, such as national parks.
-Its has six locations in California, Massachusetts, New York, and Utah.
+It has six locations in California, Massachusetts, New York, and Utah.
 AutoCamp Yosemite was listed by Time magazine as one of the "World's Greatest Places" in 2019.
 AutoCamps are known for their luxury aspect, sometimes costing over $500 per night for a normal trailer.
 It is in a partnership with the Airstream company itself.

 History

 AutoCamp was founded by Neil Dipaola to provide more accessibility between humans and nature.
 The company's first location, in Santa Barbara, California, opened in 2013, with the initial purchase of an RV park happening in 2012.
 The now-closed area held six Airstreams with the idea of offering affordable housing.
 The ideology changed, however, and it became a hotel, as this was during the start of Airbnb and many tourists were recently discovering vacation rentals.
 In December 2018, Dipaola was called by the CEO of Airstream, Bob Wheeler, who wanted to work with him due to the publicity the camp was getting.
 Airstream became an investor and partner of the company, being its exclusive lodging/hotel partner.

 The second location near Russian River in California was opened in 2016, inside of a redwood grove.
 The Yosemite National Park location opened in June 2019.

 The business boosted during the COVID-19 pandemic due to the interest in outdoor travel and wellness-focused vacations.

 AutoCamp's first East Coast location was established in April 2021 in Cape Cod, Massachusetts.
 A Joshua Tree National Park camp also was created in December of that year.
 The first New York location was established in June 2022.
 Likewise, the first camp in Utah opened in May 2023, in Zion National Park.

 There are three upcoming locations, in or near Asheville, North Carolina, the Texas Hill Country, and Sequoia National Park.